Genbox/SimpleS3/README.md

 * Streaming chunked encoding support
 * Server-side encryption with customer keys
 * Support for path and virtual host style buckets
 * Support most S3 functions.
 See the [S3 API status page](https://github.com/Genbox/SimpleS3/wiki/S3-API-status).
-Something missing?
-You can help by [contributing](https://github.com/Genbox/SimpleS3/wiki/Extending-SimpleS3).

 ### API features
 These are the features provided by this API implementation.